 Student's Name Advisor

 Core Course to be Exempted from:

-Basis for Exemption (please check one below): Equivalent course (request must include: course of transcript; and copy of table of contents of textbook Title of Course: Institution: Equivalent experience (attach detailed description institutions/organizations, specific activities, and day Qualifying examination (this option is available at the of experience, ates) including relevant titles,
+Basis for Exemption (please check one below): Equivalent course (request must include: course of transcript; and copy of table of contents of textbook Title of Course: Institution: Equivalent experience (attach detailed description institutions/organizations, specific activities, and da Qualifying examination (this option is available at the k used, if any) of experience, in ates) cluding relevant titles,

 Required Signatures

 Does this action have the support of the student's advisor?
-Explanation: Yes ف No ف
+Explanation: Yes ٹ No ف

 Major Advisor Date

 Does this action have the support of the course instructor?
-Explanation: Yes ڤ No ث
+Explanation: Yes ٹ No ٹ

 Required Course Instructor Date

 Does this action have the support of the Director of Graduate Studies?
-Explanation: Yes ڤ No ڤ
+Explanation: Yes ف No ف

 Director of Graduate Studies Date

+52